 Low mood can also be caused by a deficiency in vitamin B or antioxidants such as selenium.
 “You can boost your vitamin B by eating wholegrains, mushrooms, chicken, broccoli, and root veg,” says Panagos.
 “And cod, brazil nuts, broccoli and cottage cheese are all rich in antioxidants.”
 Whatever you eat, do make sure you eat three hours before going to bed, so that you can digest well before sleeping.

-9.30pm: Sing during the washing up
+9.30pm: Sing away the winter blues

 The ultimate mood booster, according to the Music, Mind & Brain Group at Goldsmiths University, is singing.
 The study showed that singing in unison not only helps you shut down the ‘mind chatter’ and release the feel-good hormone oxytocin, it also puts you in touch with primitive, tribal instincts.
 “Singing together facilitates the formation of temporary ‘neo-tribes’, bringing us closer together socially.”